DevMrE/kmpNavigation/README.md

 This software is provided **"as is"**, without warranty of any kind, express or implied.
 The author shall not be liable for any damages arising from the use of this software.

+## License

+Copyright (c) 2026 DevMrE

+All Rights Reserved.

+This library may not be used, copied, modified, or distributed without explicit permission from the author.